murf-555/pdsnd_github/README.md

 This project formed part of the course work for my udacity programming for datascience with python Nanodegree

 ### Files used
-Files used: Chicago.csv, new_york_city.csv and washington.csv all downloadbale from udacity website
+Files used: chicago.csv, new_york_city.csv and washington.csv all downloadbale from udacity website

 ### Credits
 Credits: